yursha/howtos/quality_code.md

 - `// BOGUS: Will crash if user has no widgets

 # DRY (Don't repeat yourself)
-Repeating yourself makes you change code in mupltiple places in a similar fashion when loggically only one thing has to be changed.
+Repeating code forces you to do repetitive edits when you modify your code.
+It also makes your code bigger and more difficult to comprehend, reason about and maintain.

 # Immutability
 - http://www.drdobbs.com/cpp/practical-advantages-of-immutable-values/240163690